 - Power tools not required.
 More comfortable with scissors than a circular saw?
 Keep those power tools in the garage because you certainly don’t need to be a carpentry expert to hang this paper.

 - Fantastic value.
-There’s not a more cost-effective way to transform a room, hallway or any other area with less than perfect walls.
+At just $25/roll, there’s not a more cost-effective way to transform a room, hallway or any other area with less than perfect walls.